Zika virus remains a serious public health problem.

 In Zika virus infected symptoms may be absent.
 Infection increases the likelihood that the fetus developing birth defects such as microcephaly, and neurologic complications.
 In adults, there is a risk of Guillain-Barré syndrome.

-Although Zika virus is transmitted primarily by mosquitoes genus Aedes, can be transmitted through sexual intercourse.
+Although the virus Zika transmitted primarily by mosquitoes genus Aedes, can be transmitted through sexual intercourse.
 That's why health organizations ask couples who may become pregnant, take extra precautions.

 The virus was transmitted by mosquitoes Aedes in southern Florida and Brownsville, Texas, but it is associated with trips to the Caribbean and Latin America, where the disease is common.

 Public health organizations recommend travelers to use means of protection against mosquitoes, wear long-sleeved clothing and stay away from areas where a lot of insects.
-Tourists should familiarize themselves with the recommendations of the Center for Disease Control and Prevention.
+Tourists should familiarize themselves with the Center's recommendations for Disease Control and Prevention.

 Using protection against mosquitoes is also necessary in Mexico, Central and South America due to other viruses of these countries (the dengue virus and chikungunya virus, which causes severe disease in children and adults).